Agnibha-31/DO-Automation-IoT/README.md

 ### 7. Analytics

 The analytics page lets the operator select a parameter and time range.
 It calculates descriptive statistics from the loaded readings and draws a trend, moving average, and variation band.
-Some cards in this screen are visual design placeholders and must not be reported as model performance; see [Analytics: calculated values and visual placeholders](#analytics-calculated-values-and-visual-placeholders).
+Some advanced cards are interface previews rather than live calculations; see [Analytics and monitoring indicators](#analytics-and-monitoring-indicators).

 ![DO analytics page](./Dahsboard%20Images/DO%20Analytics%20Page.png)